YaN9-Y/D4/README.md

 Getting Started
 --------------------------------------
-To use the pre-trained models, download it from the following link then copy it to corresponding checkpoints folder, like `./checkpoints/quick_test`
+To use the pre-trained models, download it from the following link then copy it to the corresponding checkpoints folder, like `./checkpoints/quick_test`

 [Pretrained model](https://drive.google.com/file/d/1KLvPdNpskdVDSz0qEIP_tn-j2MwTcJAV/view?usp=sharing)